reacan/digisnacks/content/post/windows_bckp/index.en.md

 **Start > Task Scheduler > Create a Basic Task**

 Set up the name, description and trigger.
-At the "Action" dialog choose the option "Start a program" and point Powershell to your script:
+At the "Action" dialog choose the option "Start a program" and point PowerShell to your script:

 <center><img src="Exhibit-1.png"></center>